A BRIEF HISTORY OF POVERTY IN BRITAIN

 In the early 18th century England suffered from gin drinking.
 It was cheap and it was sold everywhere as you did not need a license to sell it.
 Many people ruined their health by drinking gin.
 Yet for many poor people drinking gin was their only comfort.
 The situation improved after 1751 when a tax was imposed on gin.

-In the 18th century craftsmen and labourers lived in 2 or 3 rooms.
+In the 18th century craftsmen and laborers lived in 2 or 3 rooms.
 The poorest people lived in just one room.
 Their furniture was very simple and plain.

 However despite the improvements in farming methods during the 18th century food for ordinary people remained plain and monotonous.
 For them meat was a luxury.
 They lived mainly on bread, butter, potatoes and tea.